»Our institutions are failing because they are failing to scale.«

 Andreas M. Antonopoulos

-Ashby’s Law of Requisite Variety is regarded as the basic law of cybernetics or control theory.
+Ashby’s Law of Requisite Variety is regarded as the basic law of cybernetics or control (aka steering) theory.
 Put simply, it says »Do not be more limited than your field of action«.

 The most important basis of good control is relevant information advantages.
 Accordingly, control is systematically successful as long as it has a better information basis than its field of application.